-The fastest journey time by ferry from Porec to Venice is 2 hrs 45 min, with Venezia.
+The fastest journey time by ferry from Porec to Venice is 3 hrs, with Atlas Kompas.

-What time does the first ferry from Porec to Venice leave?
+What time does the ferry from Porec to Venice leave?

-The first ferry from Porec to Venice leaves at 07:15 with Venezia.
+The ferry from Porec to Venice leaves at 07:30 with Atlas Kompas.
 Times may vary depending on the time of year.

 Which ferry companies operate between Porec to Venice?

-Ferries travelling from Porec to Venice are operated by Atlas Kompas and Venezia.
+Ferries travelling from Porec to Venice are operated by Atlas Kompas.